|

 hall with the Deputy Mayor of Heidelberg to welcome us to Heidelberg.
 Here

-World News and other newspapers and also
+were 8 various news media including World News and other newspapers and also

 TV film crews to welcome us.
 I have never seen so many flash photos in my